dybooksIT/kubernetes-book/ingress/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 The NGINX annotation `nginx.ingress.kubernetes.io/session-cookie-path` defines the path that will be set on the cookie.
 This is optional unless the annotation `nginx.ingress.kubernetes.io/use-regex` is set to true; Session cookie paths do not support regex.

+Use `nginx.ingress.kubernetes.io/session-cookie-samesite` to apply a `SameSite` attribute to the sticky cookie.
+Browser accepted values are `None`, `Lax`, and `Strict`.
+Some browsers reject cookies with `SameSite=None`, including those created before the `SameSite=None` specification (e.g. Chrome 5X).
+Other browsers mistakenly treat `SameSite=None` cookies as `SameSite=Strict` (e.g. Safari running on OSX 14).
+To omit `SameSite=None` from browsers with these incompatibilities, add the annotation `nginx.ingress.kubernetes.io/session-cookie-conditional-samesite-none: "true"`.

 ### Authentication

-Is possible to add authentication adding additional annotations in the Ingress rule.
-The source of the authentication is a secret that contains usernames and passwords inside the key `auth`.
+It is possible to add authentication by adding additional annotations in the Ingress rule.
+The source of the authentication is a secret that contains usernames and passwords.

 The annotations are:
 ```